auca/com.122-119/Practice_Tasks/Object-oriented_Programming/Practice_01-02.md

 ---

-## Practice #2, Problem #1: Turtle Graphics, OOP Style
+## Practice #2, Problem #1: Turtle Graphics, Object-oriented Style

-Write an application to implement the same Turtle Graphics program discussed here using an *object-oriented programming* style.
+Write an application to implement the same Turtle Graphics program discussed in Practice #1 using an *object-oriented programming* style.
 Design and implement the `turtle`, `field`, and `cmd` classes.
 In the `main` function, instantiate all the objects.
 Place two turtles on the field and enable the selection of a turtle using the command `select <turtle number (1 or 2)>`.
-Position one turtle in the lower right corner of the field, facing the left side.
+Position the second turtle in the lower right corner of the field, facing the left side.
 Use instances of the `cmd` class to parse text input in order to extract the command type and its arguments.

 ### Example

 ```
 Turtle Graphics
 ===============
-Type your commands (`select <turtle num>`, `pen-up`, `pen-down`, `turn-right`, `turn-left`, `move <n>`, `display`, `exit`) below.
+Type your commands (`select <turtle number>`, `pen-up`, `pen-down`, `turn-right`, `turn-left`, `move <steps>`, `display`, `exit`) below.
 move 1
 turn-right
 move 1